aptech/docs/docs/CR-fgets.rst

 Purpose
 ----------------

-Reads a line of text from a file.
+Reads a line of text from a file, retaining the newline (if present).

 Format
 ----------------
-.. function:: fgets(f, maxsize)
+.. function:: fgets(fh, maxsize)

-    :param f: file handle of a file opened with fopen.
+    :param fh: file handle of a file opened with :func:`fopen`.
-    :type f: scalar
+    :type fh: scalar

     :param maxsize: maximum size of string to read in, including the terminating null byte.
     :type maxsize: scalar

-    :returns: str (string)
+    :returns: **str** (string) - Contains the text read from the file line specified by the file handle *fh*.
+The maximum size of the **str**, including the terminating null byte, is *maxsize*.

 Remarks
 -------